Top Operations Manager Interview Questions with Example Answers [2022]

 What the interviewer is looking for:

-• - Ability to identify and address issues with employees
+• - Ability to work with different personalities

 • - Strong communication skills